-There may be occasions when a distressed child needs comfort and reassurance that may include physical touch such as a caring parent would give.
+There may be occasions when a distressed attendee needs comfort and reassurance that may include physical touch such as a caring parent would give.
 Staff must remain self-aware at all times to ensure that their contact is not threatening or intrusive and is not subject to misinterpretation.

-Judgement will need to take account of the circumstances of a child's distress, the extent and cause of the distress.
-Unless the child needs an immediate response, staff should consider whether they are the most appropriate person to respond.
-It may be more suitable to involve the child's relative.
-To minimise the risk of misinterpretation/allegation, particular care must be taken in instances that involve the same child over a period of time.
-Where a member of staff has a particular concern about the need to provide this type of care and reassurance they should seek further advice, from Karen Double.
+Judgement will need to take account of the circumstances of the attendee's distress, the extent and cause of the distress.
+Unless the attendee needs an immediate response, staff should consider whether they are the most appropriate person to respond.
+It may be more suitable to involve the attendee's relative.
+To minimise the risk of misinterpretation/allegation, particular care must be taken in instances that involve the same attendee over a period of time.
+Where a member of staff has a particular concern about the need to provide this type of care and reassurance, they should seek further advice from Safeguarding Lead - Karen Double